 My “annual underwear collection/drive” was born that night, and it’s already made a difference.
 Will you help me please?
 Will you imagine yourself in the situation of a victim who, by no fault other than being trusting, loving and wanting something better, encounters a relationship with an abusive partner.
 Will you help me, to help the children who likely are similarly abused and don’t quite understand what is going on yet, but just know that they are no longer living at home and their parent cries a lot.
 Will you help me please, to make a real and tangible difference in a DV victim family’s life, that may seem a small one, but carries an impact so HUGE you cannot even imagine?

 Please click any of these links to buy new, packaged undies for DV victims, parents and children alike.
 All sizes and ages are needed.
 Women’s Underwear or Girls Underwear and Boys Underwear.
 A few dollars can send 5 or 10 pairs of underwear to this effort.
-Or buy new underwear however you like, but ship them to Robbyn Ackner, Healthy Mind Healthy Body, 125 S. State Rd.
+Or buy new underwear however you like, but ship them to Robbyn Ackner, Crown Consulting FL, 125 S. State Rd.
 7, 104–244, Wellington, Florida, 33414.
 If you live locally, send me an email or connect with me on Facebook, and we can make arrangements to share a cup of coffee and I can pick them up from you directly.
 For a tax receipt, downloaded it HERE and email me by using the contact link on the left side of this page and I’ll make sure that you get a tax receipt.
 For more information on the drive, feel free to reach out to me and I’ll answer whatever questions you may have.
 Please do this now, or as soon as you possibly can.